jspm/jspm.org/pages/getting-started.md

 This guide runs through the steps of setting up the JSPM CLI and using it in some standard import maps workflows from development to production.

-If you just want to get a quick feel for import maps, [skip to the online generator guide](#online-generator).
+If you just want to get a quick feel for import maps without using the CLI, [see the online generator guide](/integrations#online-generator).

-For Deno import map workflows, see the [Deno workflows](#deno-workflows) section.

 ## Installation